voodooEntity/clibuddy/README.md

 # clibuddy

-clibuddy is a command-line tool written in Golang that helps you interact with shell commands using a Language Model (LLM) provided by ollama.
+clibuddy is a command-line tool written in Golang that helps you to create complex shell commands by textual description or analyze complex shell commands using a Language Model (LLM) provided by ollama.
 It is currently in its Alpha state.

 ## Features